What all the recent United Airlines headlines may mean for travelers

 “Overbooking is common,” says David Corsun, who directs the University of Denver’s school of hospitality management.
 “It’s an effort to maximize revenue from a perishable inventory, like an airline seat.
 Since people often no-show, overbooking occurs to avoid idle inventory and a lost revenue opportunity.”

-Corsun, who says he has been bumped from flights, says the system almost always works, ensuring that every plane flies full.
+Corsun, who has experienced being bumped from flights, attests that the system almost always works, ensuring that every plane flies full.
 Incidents like the Dao expulsion are extremely rare, meaning that overbooking, for the most part, is a sound industry practice.
 And why fix something if it isn’t broken?

 “There’s no easy answer here,” he says.